Medical Laboratory Technologists

 Certification & Membership Special:

-Get BCSLS certified and your first year membership is free!
+Get BCSLS certified and this year's membership is free!

 Our members are Medical Laboratory Technologists (MLT), Medical Laboratory Assistants (MLA), trainees and affiliate members.
 They are employed in hospitals, government agencies, educational institutions, commercial laboratories and other private and public health facilities.
 Some members have pursued careers in health care administration and elsewhere within and outside the laboratory.
 Retired and unemployed members can maintain their membership as affiliates